wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     _building society_, or _society_, means a building society incorporated under this Act or under the Building Societies Act 1908

-    _court_ means a District Court in any case where District Courts have jurisdiction under the [District Courts Act 1947][243] in relation to this Act or to building societies; and in any other case means the High Court or a Judge thereof
+    _court_ means a District Court in any case where District Courts have jurisdiction under the [District Courts Act 1947][244] in relation to this Act or to building societies; and in any other case means the High Court or a Judge thereof

-    _debt security_ has the same meaning as in [section 2][244] of the Securities Act 1978
+    _debt security_ has the same meaning as in [section 2][245] of the Securities Act 1978

     _director_ includes a member of a committee of management of a society, and any other person occupying the position of director, by whatever name called

     _disposition_, in relation to any land, means any disposition of that land _inter vivos_, and includes the grant of a lease or underlease; and _acquisition_ has a corresponding meaning

+    _financial statements_ has the same meaning as in [section 6][246] of the Financial Reporting Act 2013

-    _financial year_, in relation to any society, means the period in respect of which any revenue and appropriation account of the society laid before it at the annual general meeting is made up, whether that period is a year or not
+    _financial year_, in relation to a society, means a year ending on a balance date of the society (within the meaning of [section 41][247] of the Financial Reporting Act 2013), and if, as a result of the date of the incorporation of the society or a change of the balance date of the society, the period ending on that date is longer or shorter than a year, that longer or shorter period is a financial year

-    _FMA_ means the Financial Markets Authority established under [Part 2][245] of the Financial Markets Authority Act 2011
+    _FMA_ means the Financial Markets Authority established under [Part 2][248] of the Financial Markets Authority Act 2011

+    _generally accepted accounting practice_ has the same meaning as in [section 8][249] of the Financial Reporting Act 2013

     _instrument_ includes---